Dhruv-Jain31/InkWell/medium-clone/README.md

 # Blogging App Like Medium

-This is a blogging application inspired by Medium, developed as part of Cohort 2.0 by Harkirat.
+This is a blogging application inspired by Medium.
 The project is built from scratch using a modern tech stack and deployed on Vercel and Cloudflare Workers.

 ## Live Demo
 Check out the live app [here](https://blogging-app-like-medium.vercel.app/).